albertodemichelis/squirrel/doc/source/reference/language/datatypes.rst

 Function
 --------

-Functions are similar to those in other C-like languages and to most programming languages in general, however there are a few key differences (see below).
+Functions are similar to those in other C-like languages with a few key differences (see below).

 --------
 Class
 --------

-Classes are associative containers implemented as pairs of key/value.
+Classes are associative containers implemented as sets of key/value pairs.
 Classes are created through a 'class expression' or a 'class statement'. class members can be inherited from another class object at creation time.
-After creation members can be added until a instance of the class is created.
+After creation, members can be added until an instance of the class is created.

 --------------
 Class Instance
 --------------

 Class instances are created by calling a *class object*.
-Instances, as tables, are implemented as pair of key/value.
-Instances members cannot be dynamically added or removed; however the value of the members can be changed.
+Instances, as tables, are implemented as sets of key/value pairs.
+Instance members cannot be dynamically added or removed; however the value of the members can be changed.

 ---------
 Generator
 ---------

 Generators are functions that can be suspended with the statement 'yield' and resumed later (see :ref:`Generators <generators>`).

 ---------
 Userdata
 ---------

-Userdata objects are blobs of memory(or pointers) defined by the host application but stored into Squirrel variables (See :ref:`Userdata and UserPointers <embedding_userdata_and_userpointers>`).
+Userdata objects are blobs of memory or pointers defined by the host application but stored within Squirrel variables (See :ref:`Userdata and UserPointers <embedding_userdata_and_userpointers>`).

 ---------
 Thread
 ---------

-Threads are objects that represents a cooperative thread of execution, also known as coroutines.
+Threads are objects representing a cooperative thread of execution, also known as coroutines.

 --------------
 Weak Reference